 Gathering photos, writing, and editing copy, and working with video producers to create videos for the timeline.

 Managing the feedback and design ideation process between our consultants and our internal team.

 Presenting the timeline to key stakeholders for review and approval.

-Then, I used the gathered information to develop an infrastructure for the site and create a sitemap and early wireframes for key pages.
+Using the gathered information to develop an infrastructure for the site and create a sitemap and early wireframes for key pages.

-Then, I managed the review, editing, and debugging of the site by liaising with the web development consultants as well as internal and external stakeholders.
+Managing the review, editing, and debugging of the site by liaising with the web development consultants as well as internal and external stakeholders.

-The Rights and Resources Initiative (RRI), Oxfam and the International Land Coalition formed the Land Rights Now Alliance, which has hundreds of indigenous, community and non-governmental organization partners, to work towards securing indigenous and local community lands globally.
+The Rights and Resources Initiative (RRI), Oxfam, and the International Land Coalition formed the Land Rights Now Alliance, which has hundreds of indigenous, community and non-governmental organization partners, to work towards securing indigenous and local community lands globally.

 I also helped draft and edit social media language.
 I collaborated with representatives from each of the founding organizations for photo rights and content approvals.
 We shared the materials with members of the Alliance for widespread use.

 In August 2016, the Alliance held a mobilization to encourage action on the ground and share stories from communities around the world.
 Using the same process as before, I designed four graphics to share in three languages, drafted and edited social media language, and helped organize a posting schedule to share with all member organizations.

-Then I created an action plan for the site content: to either retire, move or update the program pages.
+Then I created an action plan for the site content: retire, move or update the program pages.
 Afterward, I restructured the site and the various pages using a newer template available in the custom content management system.